vaibhav1284/CarND-LaneLines-P1/writeup_template.md

 ```

 * **Drawling lane lines on the original image**
-Finally, lane llines were drawn on the orginal image (video frames) to annotate the lanes in the video frames
+Finally, lane lines were drawn on the orginal image (video frames) to annotate the lanes in the video frames

 ```
 result = weighted_img(line_image,image)